-PropanePAC is the separate segregated fund of the National Propane Gas Association (NPGA), serving as the political arm of the association’s advocacy efforts on behalf of the entire propane industry.
-It is a multi-candidate, non-partisan political action committee (PAC) registered with the Federal Election Commission (FEC).
-Since corporations cannot use general treasury funds for political contributions, PropanePAC pools together voluntary, personal contributions to support federal candidates to Congress who support the propane industry.
+PropanePAC is the separate segregated fund of the National Propane Gas Association (NPGA), serving as the political arm of the association’s advocacy efforts.
+It is a multi-candidate, non-partisan political action committee (PAC) registered with the Federal Election Commission.
+Since corporations cannot use general treasury fund for political contributions, PropanePAC pools together voluntary, personal contributions from eligible individuals to support federal candidates to Congress who support the propane industry.